-The last couple of weeks have been rough to my spare time.
+The last couple of weeks have been rough in my spare time.
 That, coupled with a vet emergency caused me to miss the sending of the past issue.
 To crown it all, I recently started a new, very time consuming project.

 Basically: I'm swamped with work.